The History of Refrigerated Trucking

 Mechanical refrigeration ended this reliance on ice and had large-scale benefits.
 In 1939, Fred Jones, the founder of US Thermo Control Company, invented the first portable air-cooling unit.
-These attached to the outside of the trailer and cooled the inside, the precursor to today’s modern reefer cooling implements.
+These attached to the outside of a reefer truck’s trailer and cooled the inside, the precursor to today’s modern reefer cooling implements.

 As World War II pressed on, mechanical refrigeration allowed the military to transport frozen goods as well as perishable medical supplies such as blood for transfusions.
 Domestically, this technology opened wide the door for broad food transportation.
 To illustrate how vital Fred Jones’s innovation was during this time, President George H.W.
 Bush posthumously awarded Jones the National Medal of Technology.
 Jones was the first African American to ever earn this honor.

 Today’s Refrigeration Technology